Kate van Harreveld’s drawings show an intimate, frozen world with an often ominous undertone.

 omnipresent.
 Acquiescent and imminent at the same time.

 draws evoke a certain emotion in her, in their desolation, gloom or astonishment.
-They evoke some strange
+They evoke a strange

 sense of recognition and must therefore be drawn.
 In particular post-war churches.
 What appeals